Who are we?

 Corporate innovation online – CIO

-An independent management consulting organization of nine partners specializing in business strategy and the management of innovation.
+An independent management consulting organization specializing in business strategy and the management of corporate innovation.

 Commencing his career as an industrial engineer concerned with productivity and performance improvement, Paul has since focused on assisting clients in their development of a business strategy and addressing corporate innovation issues.